tonymorris/blog/posts/2013-01-12-refactoring-filter.markdown

 if' p t f = if p then t else f
 ~~~

-So how does out code look?
+So how does our code look?

 ~~~{.Haskell}
 fiilter p = foldRight (\a -> if' (p a) ((:) a) id) []